Post

 Why Use External Scheduling Tools?

-If you’re posting to Telegram, you’re probably also posting to Twitter, LinkedIn, Instagram, or YouTube.
-Managing separate scheduling for each platform wastes time and creates inconsistency.
+If you’re posting to Telegram, you’re probably also posting to other platforms.
+Managing separate scheduling for each wastes time and creates inconsistency in your messaging.
+When you scatter your workflow across five different tools, you spend more time managing tools than creating content.

 Multi-platform tools let you:

-- Track unified analytics: Compare performance across channels
+• Track unified analytics: Compare performance across channels and identify which platforms are driving real engagement for your message

 Using BrandGhost for Telegram Scheduling

-BrandGhost connects to Telegram channels alongside your other social accounts:
+BrandGhost connects to Telegram channels alongside your other social accounts, giving you a unified scheduling dashboard:

-- Connect your Telegram channel via bot integration
+1. Connect your Telegram channel via bot integration – BrandGhost generates a dedicated bot you add as channel admin

 Other Multi-Platform Options